tlsnotary/tlsn/notary-server/README.md

 ---
 ## Running the server
+⚠️ To run this server in a *production environment*, please first read this [page](https://docs.tlsnotary.org/developers/notary_server.html).

 ### Using Cargo
 1. Configure the server setting in this config [file](./config/config.yaml) — refer [here](./src/config.rs) for more information on the definition of the setting parameters.
 2. Start the server by running the following in a terminal at the root of this crate.